emin-grbo/WWDCLounges/index.md

 ```

 ### A:
 Great question!
-Here’s a technique, though it runs the risk of angle-bracket-blindness :sunglasses: …
+Here’s a technique, though it runs the risk of angle-bracket-blindness …

 In class MyHostingController: UIHostingController<MyView> MyView isn’t really the right type.